-- 1. The Director-General shall establish an Emergency Committee that at the request of the Director-General shall provide its views on: - (a) whether an event constitutes a public health emergency of international concern, including a pandemic emergency; - (b) the termination of a public health emergency of international concern, including a pandemic emergency; and - (c) the proposed issuance, modification, extension or termination of temporary recommendations.
+- 1. The Director-General shall establish an Emergency Committee that at the request of the Director-General shall provide its views on: - (a) whether an event constitutes a public health emergency of international concern, including one of pandemic emergency nature;

+- (b) the termination of a public health emergency of international concern, including one of pandemic emergency nature; and - (c) the proposed issuance, modification, extension or termination of temporary recommendations.

 1 bis.
-The Emergency Committee shall be considered an Expert Committee expert committee and shall be subject to the WHO Advisory Panel Regulations, unless otherwise provided for in this Article.
+The Emergency Committee shall be considered an Expert Committee and shall be subject to the WHO Advisory Panel Regulations, unless otherwise provided for in this Article.